A list of commonly used terms related to Razorpay Payments.

 If an amount paid by a customer for a product is reversed, it is called a Refund.

 Retrieval is a request initiated by the customer with their issuer bank for additional information about a transaction.
 This is essentially a "soft" chargeback.

-A process through which sensitive information or data is replaced with a unique set of characters that retain all the essential information without compromising the security of sensitive information.
+Tokenisation is a process through which sensitive information or data is replaced with a unique set of characters that retain all the essential information without compromising the security of sensitive information.
 A token is a unique digital identifier in mobile and online transactions.

 A transaction is any activity on a business's Razorpay account, including inflow of funds (payments received), payouts (payments made to employees, contractors and vendors) and refunds.

 A trustee is a person or firm that holds and administers property or assets for the benefit of a third party.
 Trustees are trusted to make decisions regarding bankruptcy, charity, trust fund, or certain types of retirement plans or pensions in the beneficiary's best interests.

 An entity that creates and opens up a trust.
 A trustor may be an individual, a married couple, or even an organisation.
 They generally make contributions of property to add to the trust by donating money, gifts, and assets to other individuals.